apigee-labs/rapier/README.md

 extra information that is otherwise ommitted from the output.

 The --suppress-templates option will generate paths but not templates.
 This simplifies the output a little for implementors who are only interested in the paths they need to implement.
-If you are generating for clients rather than implementors we con't recommend using this option.
+If you are generating for clients rather than implementors we don't recommend using this option.

 ### <a name="openapi_generator_output"></a>Understanding the output of the Rapier OpenAPI generator